What is Cloud Native?

 |Has 3,000+ services in production.
 Deploys 1,000 times a day.|

-As you can see, Netflix, Uber, and WeChat expose systems that consist of hundreds of independent microservices.
+As you can see, Netflix, Uber, and, WeChat expose cloud-native systems that consist of many independent services.
 This architectural style enables them to rapidly respond to market conditions.
-They can instantaneously update small areas of a live, complex application, and individually scale those areas as needed.
+They instantaneously update small areas of a live, complex application, without a full redeployment.
+They individually scale services as needed.

-The speed and agility of cloud native come about from a number of factors.
+The speed and agility of cloud native derive from many factors.
 Foremost is cloud infrastructure.
-Five additional foundational pillars shown in Figure 1-3 also provide the bedrock for cloud-native systems.
+But there's more: Five other foundational pillars shown in Figure 1-3 also provide the bedrock for cloud-native systems.

 Figure 1-3.
 Cloud-native foundational pillars

 Let's take some time to better understand the significance of each pillar.